Content note: This article discusses sexual, physical, and emotional abuse at length.

 I had extremely low self-worth.
 I felt guilty about spending money on myself.
 I used to live in deep deprivation.
 I donated most of the extra money I earned to charity.
 As a result, I had no money for clothes, a dinner out, or even a movie.
 When I would dare to splurge on the basics such as new socks or underwear, I’d feel tremendous guilt and shame.
 I felt guilty about feeling angry.
 I felt guilty about feeling sad.
 I felt guilty when I felt happy.
 This amount of guilt was irrational and misplaced.

-Then, I had to consider my values.
-I am not perfect by any means, but I do live by the Golden Rule, “Do onto others as you would have them do unto you.”
-At times when I have felt guilty for setting a boundary or standing up for myself, I’ve asked myself, “Would I have treated someone the way they treated me?”
-If the answer was, “No,” then I could see my guilt was misplaced.
+Then I had to consider my values.
+I am not perfect by any means, but I do live by the Golden Rule: “Do onto others as you would have them do unto you.”
+At times when I’ve felt guilty for setting a boundary or standing up for myself, I’ve asked myself, “Would I have treated someone the way they treated me?”
+If the answer was no, then I could see my guilt was misplaced.
 Over the years, the guilt has lessened.

-There are things that I feel guilty about regarding the abuse I experienced as a child and adult.
+There are things I feel guilty about regarding the abuse I experienced as a child and adult.
 I’ve also carried a tremendous amount of guilt about what I perceived as my moments of inaction or things I thought I could have done differently.
-For a time, my list of “what ifs” was very specific:

-- What if I had told the therapist my mother sent me to when I was kid about her abuse?
+- What if I had told my childhood therapist about my mother’s abuse?

-- What if I had run away when I was a kid?
+- What if I had run away as a kid?

 So, I tried to come up with a plan.
-I looked through the yellow pages for orphanages, but I couldn’t find any listings.
-I was not aware of foster care.
+I looked through the Yellow Pages for orphanages, but I couldn’t find any listings.
+I wasn’t aware of foster care.
 I loved McDonald’s and thought I could go to the Ronald McDonald House.
 However, when I called and asked if I could come live there, the woman who answered the phone told me told me that it was only for sick children and their parents.
 As this was my last hope, I was devastated.
 I started to cry hysterically.
 I told her, “My mother doesn’t love me.”